-Like it says in the title, this is the counterpart to an original post about some of the big groups that affect the plot of Storge.
-That first post got pretty long last week, so I decided to split it up and post the rest of the lore today!
-This will elaborate on some of the groups mentioned in part 1, so if you’re confused you can read part 1 here to learn about the background of the world, geography, Atilan, and Debilan groups!
+Like it says in the title, this is the counterpart to an original post about some groups that affect the plot of Storge.
+That first post got pretty long last week, so I split it up and post the rest of the lore today!
+This will elaborate on the groups mentioned in part 1, so if you’re confused, you can read part 1 here to learn about the background of the world, geography, Atilan, and Debilan groups!

 Hundreds of years ago, the avians used to be a nomadic group, but the cliffs of Maaren’s canyon provided the perfect place to build more permanent structures for weathering storms and resting en route.
 At the time, the land was controlled by the Atilan, and though they didn’t posses the technology at the time to retrieve the precious metals and magical elements from the cliffs, they didn’t want to give it up either.
 For a time it looked like the clash would turn violent, but the humans, knowing they could be devastated by attacks from the sky, and the avians, not wanting to resort to that violence, came to a different agreement…

 A battle of wits would be held.
 If the avians won, they would be allowed to settle there and establish their own government.
-If the Atilan won, the avians would not only loose the chance to live there, but also the trade ties that provided them with food.
-Two competitors were chosen – the High Lord at the time, and an intelligent girl who was the scribe to the Avian leader.
-Their riddles were so evenly matched, the each had the first two correct, but they couldn’t reach an agreement for the the last one on loophole grounds, and they settled for a compromise.
+If the Atilan won, the avians would not only lose the chance to live there but also the trade ties that provided them with food.
+Two competitors were chosen – the High Lord and an intelligent girl who was the scribe to the Avian leader.
+Their riddles were so evenly matched, each had the first two correct, but they couldn’t agree for the last one on loophole grounds, and they settled for a compromise.
 The avians could settle and begin building, with a council of their own, but they would need to answer to the Atilan council for any final decisions.

 I also have one redaction to make from one of my previous character introductions.
-In the process of editing, I’ve realized that one of the more complicated aspects of the formerly-known-as Lady Elize’s backstory isn’t really necessary to the plot, and by changing it to something simpler, not only can I make the backstory less confusing, but I can also make her more intimidating as a villain.
+In editing, I’ve realized that one of the more complicated aspects of the formerly known as Lady Elize’s backstory isn’t really necessary to the plot, and by changing it to something simpler, not only can I make the backstory less confusing, but I can also make her more intimidating as a villain.
 I’ve edited that post to reflect this new change, and put a note at the bottom to explain the change, so if you want to read Lyss’s updated bio, you can find that here.